 “It is so important to teach children about the Native worldview to promote cross-cultural understanding,” Worl said.
 “We are thrilled that school children will come to the Walter Soboleff Building to learn about the Tlingit, Haida and Tsimshian.”

 Sealaska Heritage first participated in the program in 2015 and the arts excursions are slated to occur annually each November.

 This year’s arts excursion to the Walter Soboleff Building is scheduled for Nov.
 29-30.
 Students will attend a 60-minute session, which will include cultural stories told by Lily Hope and Ishmael Hope in Shuká Hít (the clan house).
 An art kit developed by elementary art specialist Nancy Lehnhart was used to prepare and teach all second graders in the school district about clan houses and the glass house screen in Shuká Hít made by Tlingit artist Preston Singletary.
 As part of the lesson, the students made a miniature replica of the screen.

-In addition to SHI, local groups supporting this year’s excursion are the Juneau School District and the Juneau Arts and Humanities Council.
+In addition to SHI, local groups supporting this year’s excursion are the Juneau School District, Behrends Mechanical and the Juneau Arts and Humanities Council.